lukecarbis/digging-for-fire/content/posts/syndication.md

 Here's an app idea: Imagine a mashup of Apple Podcasts and Apple News.
 Your feeds are arranged in beautiful bento layouts, and a Discovery tab helps you find more blogs to follow.
 There's a section called "Recommended based on my Feeds", and another called "New Perspectives to Explore".

 The truth is that the audience for this blog is limited to those who have a habit of using an RSS reeder, and that's a pretty small demographic.
 I'd love to see an initiative that included RSS education, promotion, and discovery.
 What could we do to bring back RSS?

+---

+**Update:** As though to further confirm the idea that RSS is dead, I was having coffee with Rob yesterday.
+He's a marketing manager for a big tech company.
+He's worked in tech his whole career.
+I asked him whether he uses an RSS reader and he laughed at the idea.

+Today, another friend came around – Jeremy.
+He's an avid gardener, and started [an amazing substack](https://jeremyharmon.substack.com) related to gardening and caring for the planet.
+I told him that he should write a new post, and that I'd add his substack to my RSS feeds.
+He replied, "What's that?".